[Wien] What are the atomic positions of the antiferromagnetic structure of the NiS compund

 click 'split' next to Pos2 for the Ni atom (Atom 1)

-enter 1 in the special label box (second box) for Atom 1 (Ni atom with position 0, 0, 0) enter 2 in the special label box after Atom 2 (Ni atom with the position 0, 0, 0.5)
+enter 1 in the special label box (second box) for Atom 1 (Ni atom with position 0, 0, 0) enter 2 in the special label box after Atom 2 (Ni atom with the position 0, 0, 0.5)3.
+Use the sgroup program to find and generate a structure file with the new space group:

 username@computername:~/wiendata/NiS$ x sgroup